 32 Inch Penny Board Review (Bought & Shredded)

-This 32 Inch penny board is a crossbreed of a cruiser and traditional skateboard.
+The 32-inch penny board is a crossbreed of a double-kick and cruiser skateboard.

-I was always curious about it, so I bought it to see what it’s all about.
+Curious, I bought it to see what it was all about.

 Who’s It Best For?